ryzeon-dev/cputil/README.md

 - maximum or minimum preference can be achieved running `cputil max` or `cputil min`
   - in the first case, the governor is set to `performance`, minimum and maximum scaling frequencies are set to their max allowed value, the energy performance preference is set to `performance`
   - in the second case, the governor is set to its weakest value, minimum and maximum scaling frequencies are set to their minimum allowed value, the energy performance preference is set to `power`

+- to create a custom configuration
+  - copy `./src/src.conf` file into the destination file you wish
+    - if you want to load the configuration without specifying full path, save it under `/etc/cputild/templates/`
+  - tweak the parameters as you wish (respecting your system's available ones)
+- to load a custom configuration
+  - run `sudo cputil load conf_name` if the configuration file in saved into `/etc/cputild/templates`
+  - or run `sudo cputil load /path/to/conf` if it's saved anywhere else

 ### Inspecting
 - the inspection of CPU properties is done using the `-i` or `--info` flag